thorsten/phpMyFAQ/docs/administration.md

 of backups will be verified during the process of restoring.
 If a backup can't be verified, the admin can't use the backup file for restore.

-To back up the whole data located on your web server you can run our simple backup script located in the folder /scripts.
+To back up the whole data located on your web server, you can run our simple backup script located in the folder /scripts.

 ## 5.6 Configuration